rk-patnaik/Conversational_Image_Recognition_ChatBot/README.md

-# Image-Based Conversational AI using BLIP
+# Conversational Image Recognition Chat Bot

 A CPU-based conversational AI system that understands images and answers user questions using a vision–language transformer model (BLIP).